rajkstats/sonicpress/README.md

 # The SonicPress Times 🎙️

-Your On-Demand Newsroom - Built for ElevenLabs x a16z AI Agents Hackathon 2025
+Your Personalized NewsBriefing - Built for ElevenLabs x a16z AI Agents Hackathon 2025

 ##  Demo